robert-zaremba/robert-zaremba.github.io/pages/about_me.rst

 * physics enthusiast

-Currently I’m IT leader at `AgFlow <http://agflow.com>`_ .
+Currently I’m the IT leader at `AgFlow <http://agflow.com>`_ .
 At AgFlow we try to rethink agricultural market intelligence and provide analytical capabilities for market professionals.
 Before that, I was supporting `asseco <http://asseco.com/pl/home-en/>`_ (one of the biggest IT company in Europe) where I was developing a cloud system (based on `OpenStack <http://en.wikipedia.org/wiki/OpenStack>`_).
 I built a system for context advertising network company - `BussinesClick <http://www.businessclick.com/>`_ which is used by leading polish companies  to match right person with relevant content.
-I was also a part of a Automated Test Laboratory Environment  - an innovative project to connect `Nokia <http://nokia.com>`_ labolatories across the world in a single cloud infrastructure to optimize and facilitate tests executions.
+I was also a part of a Automated Test Laboratory Environment  - an innovative project to connect `Nokia <http://nokia.com>`_ laboratories across the world in a single cloud infrastructure to optimize and facilitate tests executions.

 Moreover I'm programming some social portals (`expressYa <http://expressya.com>`_).